 - 1. Appropriate and safe shoes must be worn at all times with shoelaces in all holes, tongues in, and all buckles used.
 Shoes must be appropriate for playground activity or P.E. - 2.
-Sandals with a back strap may be worn with or without socks. - 3.
+Sandals with a back strap may be worn - 3.
 Slippers and flip-flops are not allowed.